Ptodoroff/NFT-Tickets-Marketplace-Contracts/README.md

 This repository consists of the contracts, their unit tests and Hardhat task for the decentralsied application that I created.
 The overall project represents an event management platform, where one factory contract `Marketplace.sol ` is used by the user to create different events (equivalent to NFT collections) with set parameters like event name, ticket price, ticket quantity, ticket sale duration, etc. Once the event contract `EventContract.sol ` is deployed, users can buy tickets (mint them) as long as the ticket sale period has not ended.
 When this happens, the Event organiser can call a function that would randomly select a ticket owner and would send one additional ticket to him/her.

+Part of the assignment requires random number generation.
 The factory contract `Marketplace.sol` includes functionality from the Chainlink protocol, namely the VRF.
-It is used to generate a number that would represent a tokenId.
-The owner of the ticket with the corresponding tokenId is sent one additional ticket as a reward.
+It is used to generate a number off-chain that would represent a tokenId.The owner of the ticket with the corresponding tokenId is sent one additional ticket as a reward.
+The reason for this implementation lays in the fact that randomness, geenerated on-chain, by using private variables and their hashes or block timestamps, etc. is often regarded as pseudo-random and predictable.
+The only 'secure' way to do this happens via Chainlink and this is the sole reason for the entire project to deployed on Goerli (as this is the testnet, used the most for their testing services).

 ---